xjtu-enre/ENRE-ts/docs/advanced/decorators.md

 ## Decorators

-A Decorate Relation establishes a link between two entities that one callable entity decorate a class or class elements.
+A Decorate relation establishes a link between two entities that one callable entity decorate a class or class elements.

 ### Supported Patterns